 If you’re looking for somewhere casual, simple, and local to stay at, then you’ll have to check out Popeye’s Beach Resort.
 We stayed here for a week and really enjoyed hanging out and mingling with locals right at our hostel.
 It’s perched on the waterfront, right next to the water taxi dock and steps from other bars, so you can’t get more central than that.
 It’s cheap and clean, and you can choose from dorm beds to private rooms.
 Alberto and I chose a private room, but we still found it easy to make friends and socialize with people because of the atmosphere at the resort.

 Caye Caulker Water Taxi

-Sail off into the wind, with rum punch and shrimp cerviche in hand and a Rastafarian captain – sunset sailing trips are a great way to get under Belize’s skin.
+Sail off into the wind, with rum punch and shrimp ceviche in hand and a Rastafarian captain – sunset sailing trips are a great way to get under Belize’s skin.
 Instead of taking a long and boring bus ride, four-day sailboat trips are also an excellent alternative to get from Caye Caulker to other parts of Belize.
 Ragga Muffin Tours arrange overnight sailboat trips from Caye Caulker to Placencia.
 What’s on the itinerary?
-Fishing, chilling, island-hopping and fresh seafood everyday.
-Alternatively, daytrips on the sailboats can also be organized, with snorkeling at Shark Ray Alley included.
+Fishing, chilling, island-hopping, and fresh seafood every day.
+Alternatively, day trips on the sailboats can also be organized, with snorkeling at Shark Ray Alley included.
 We absolutely loved our sailing trip and couldn’t have asked for a better way to enjoy the sea in Belize.

 Caye Caulker Restaurants